kimly888/portfolio-next.js/README.md

 ## 1. Logo

-The logo of this template is controlled by line below in the `Navbar.jsx` component, replace the `/logo.png` with your logo link or replace the current logo image located in the public folder with yours and rename it to `logo.png`
+The logo of this template is controlled by line below in the `Logo.jsx` component, replace the `/logo.png` with your logo link or replace the current logo image located in the public folder with yours and rename it to `logo.png`

 ```jsx
 <!-- Logo -->